The 11 Best Hybrid Bikes Under $1000 for Men & Women

 These are the best hybrid bikes under $1000 for men and women, sorted into three categories based on riding styles (fitness and commuting, casual riding, and cruising).

 I selected them based on in-depth research.
-I evaluated owners’ experiences, reviews, components, and price-value of the bikes available on the market.
+I evaluated owners’ experiences, reviews, components, and the price-value ratio of the bikes available on the market.
+I scored them using this hybrid bike scoring system.

-The best hybrid bike under $1000 overall is the Trek FX 3 Disc.
-It is also available in step-through option.
+The best hybrid bike under $1000 overall is the Trek FX 3 Gen 4.
 It has sporty geometry and a 1X drivetrain for simplified shifting.
-Its frame is covered by a lifetime warranty, and finally, it comes with disc brakes for effective stopping power in all weather conditions.
+A lifetime warranty covers its frame, and it comes with disc brakes for effective stopping power in all weather conditions.

 What Are the Best Hybrid Bikes Under $1000?